-- A. Term Paper Students will be required to submit a field research oriented paper (approximately 15- 20 pages), choosing from either one of the four general areas listed below or from a specific area of interest to the student because of a known family situation: - □ An implementation plan including procedures to overcoming resistance to change for professionalizing and restructuring the governance systems of a family-controlled company. - □ An analysis of the health, differentiation, and communication capabilities of a family ownership group with a diagnostic plan to address the dysfunctional aspects of the family and business. - □ An analysis of the organizational and financial options open to a family ownership group with an implementation plan for moving them into the future. - □ The development of a plan to empower a successor leader within a family-controlled company, including an analysis of the life cycle and professional issues of both the senior and successor generations.
+- A. Term Project Students will be required to submit a field research oriented paper (approximately 15- 20 pages), from a specific area of interest to the student because of a known situation.
+Examples of potential projects include: - □ An implementation plan including procedures to overcoming resistance to change for professionalizing and restructuring the governance systems of a family-controlled company. - □ An analysis of the health, differentiation, and communication capabilities of a family ownership group with a diagnostic plan to address the dysfunctional aspects of the family and business. - □ An analysis of the organizational and financial options open to a family ownership group with an implementation plan for motivating and moving them into the future. - ☐ The development of a plan to empower oneself in a future business endeavor. - □ The development of a manual of best practices for consulting with a family business